What is a PowerPoint template?

-And this is a question that too many PowerPoint People take for granted…which is why they often get fooled by fake templates.
+That’s an excellent question, and one that too many professionals take for granted… which is why they often get fooled by fake templates.

 So let’s dive into what templates are, and why they’re useful.

 In short, a template is a pattern or blueprint for your slides that you save as a .potx file.

 Templates can contain layouts, theme colors, theme fonts, theme effects, background styles, and even content” (according to Microsoft Office).In other words, a PowerPoint template is a set of instructions placed in the Slide Master View of your presentation that dictates the look, feel and behavior of all the slides within your presentation.

 From a speed training perspective, templates are a god-send.